 Governments will have information to use in making decisions about labour and finance policies and business assistance programs for the industry.

 Results of the survey are released in The Daily two months after the reference period.

-- Questionnaires, definitions, data sources and methods: survey number 2419
+- For more information about this survey (questionnaires, definitions, data sources and methods used): survey number 2419